CSUFilm/itSystems/README.md

 # itSystems
-A web database system for tracking information at CSUFMA
+A web database system for tracking information at CSUFMA.
+If you are contribuing to the project take a look at